telekom-mms/sectpmctl/README.md

 You could then omit the '--setrecoverykey' option in the 'sectpmctl tpm install' command to keep your current recovery key.

 ## TPM2 Internals

+You can test the implementation on a fresh Ubuntu installation with a cleared TPM.
+The following snippets from Provisioning, Sealing with TPM password, Unsealing with TPM password and Changing the TPM password are execetutable in this order.

 ### Used handles